You are currently viewing Best Backpacking Pillows for Side Sleepers

 Cons: Not the smallest backpacking pillow, heavy

-Weight: 1.6 oz.
+Weight: 4 oz.

 Type: Inflatable

-Material: TPU
+Material: Nylon/polyester/fleece

-Best Backpacking Pillows for Side Sleepers: Comparison Table
+Backpacking Pillows for Side Sleepers: Comparison Table

 PillowThicknessWeightTypeMaterial

-Sea to Summit Aeros5.5 in2.8 oz.InflatablePolyester
+Sea to Summit Aeros4.3 inches2.7 oz.InflatablePolyester

-Klymit Pillow X4 in1.95 oz.InflatablePolyester
+Klymit Pillow X4 inches1.95 oz.InflatablePolyester

-Trekology ALUFT 2.04 in3.4 oz.InflatablePolyester/TPU
+Trekology ALUFT 2.04 inches3.4 oz.InflatablePolyester/TPU

-NEMO Fillo4.5 in9 oz.HybridPolyester/microsuede
+NEMO Fillo4.5 inches9 oz.HybridPolyester/microsuede

-TETON Sports ComfortLite4 in12 oz.Self-inflatingComforTech Microfiber
+TETON Sports ComfortLite4 inches12 oz.Self-inflatingComforTech Microfiber

-How to Choose a Backpacking Pillow for Side Sleepers
+How to Choose a Backpacking Pillow for Side Sleepers?

 Below are a few things to keep in mind while choosing a pillow for your backcountry adventures.
 The pillow you choose should provide enough head support with comfort throughout the entire night, not only when you first lie down on it.